 Aims: Approximately 40% of severe aortic stenosis (AS) patients have a low-gradient (<40 mmHg) AS (LG-AS).
 The aim of this study was to investigate the invasively measured haemodynamic changes and long-term outcome after transcatheter aortic valve replacement (TAVR) in the subgroups of LG-AS.

-Methods and results:.
-A total of 600 LG-AS patients with hemodynamic assessment by left and right heart catheterization were divided into three groups: normal-flow (NFLG-AS; n=296), paradoxical low-flow (PLFLG-AS; n=153), classical low-flow (CLFLG-AS; n=151).
-Post-TAVR, PLFLG-AS and CLFLG-AS showed a significant reduction in global afterload (p<0.005), as well as a significant elevation of stroke volume index (SVI), left and right ventricular stroke work index (p<0.001).
-NFLG-AS was associated with elevation of global afterload and a decrease of SVI (p<0.05).
+Methods and results: A total of 600 LG-AS patients with haemodynamic assessment by left and right heart catheterisation were divided into three groups: normal-flow (NFLG-AS; n=296), paradoxical low-flow (PLFLG-AS; n=153), and classic low-flow (CLFLG-AS; n=151).
+Post TAVR, PLFLG-AS and CLFLG-AS showed a significant reduction in global afterload (p<0.005), as well as a significant elevation of stroke volume index (SVI), and left and right ventricular stroke work index (p<0.001).
+NFLG-AS was associated with an elevation of global afterload and a decrease of SVI (p<0.05).
 Overall survival was highest in NFLG-AS, followed by PLFLG-AS and CLFLG-AS.
 All subgroups experienced similar symptomatic improvement.

-Conclusions:.
-NFLG-AS was the most prevalent form of LG severe AS and was associated with adequate left ventricular compensation and good prognosis.
-On the other hand, CLFLG-AS represents the heart-failure with reduced ejection fraction (HFrEF) form of AS and was associated with the worst prognosis, whereas PLFLG-AS represents the heart-failure with preserved ejection fraction (HFpEF) form of AS with intermediary prognosis.
-Both groups showed early hemodynamic reverse response after TAVR.
+Conclusions: NFLG-AS was the most prevalent form of LG severe AS and was associated with adequate left ventricular compensation and good prognosis.
+On the other hand, CLFLG-AS represents the heart failure with reduced ejection fraction (HFrEF) form of AS and was associated with the worst prognosis, whereas PLFLG-AS represents the heart failure with preserved ejection fraction (HFpEF) form of AS with intermediate prognosis.
+Both groups showed early haemodynamic reverse response after TAVR.